yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 Title of Proposal: Coding the Humanities (CtH)

-List of participants: Jan Hein Hoogstad, Marijn Koolen, Sabrina Sauer, Johanna Barnbeck, Thomas Harders
+List of participants: Jan Hein Hoogstad, Marijn Koolen, Sabrina Sauer, Robin Boast, Johanna Barnbeck, Thomas Harders

 **Participant No** (*Please use the same participant numbering as that used in the administrative proposal forms.*)
 Participant organisation name: UNiversiteit van Amsterdam